tiansivive/GoT-web-scraper/README.md

 # GoT-web-scraper
-A small web scraper for GoT data from a http://awoiaf.westeros.org/
+A small web scraper for GoT data from http://awoiaf.westeros.org/